awsdocs/aws-private-ca-user-guide/doc_source/PcaGetCert.md

 Use the [get\-certificate](https://docs.aws.amazon.com/cli/latest/reference/acm-pca/get-certificate.html) command to retrieve a private certificate\.
 You can also use the [GetCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_GetCertificate.html) operation\.
 Use the `--output text` option to output the certificate without <CR><LF> pairs\.

 **Note**
 If you want to revoke a certificate, you can use the get\-certificate command to retrieve the serial number in hexadecimal format\.
 You can also create an audit report to retrieve the hex serial number\.
-For more information, see [Creating an Audit Report for Your Private CA](PcaAuditReport.md)\.
+For more information, see [Using Audit Reports with Your Private CA](PcaAuditReport.md)\.

 ```
 aws acm-pca get-certificate \